Find Change CSV Multi Doc

 - Match whole words only

-- Keep capitalization
+- Keep capitalization when case insensitive

 - User-configurable localization

 NOTE: since video production, the script has been updated to include options to find and/or change character and paragraph styles.
 See instructions below for details.

 Before using the script